Hamid-Reza-Mousavi/Hamid-Reza-Mousavi/README.md

 <h1 align="left">Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" height="25px"></h1>

-<p>Hello everyone, my name is Hamid Reza Mousavi and I'm from Isfahan, Iran.
-I am an petroleum engineer with more than 2 years of experience in programming and machine learning and deep learning.
-Over the years, I have successfully led various challenging projects to completion, leveraging my innovative mindset and technical skills.</p>
+<p>Hey there!
+I'm Hamid Reza Mousavi, hailing from the beautiful city of Isfahan, Iran.
+As a petroleum engineer with over two years of hands-on experience in programming, machine learning, and deep learning, I've navigated and conquered a range of complex projects.
+My innovative approach and technical expertise have been the driving forces behind my success in the field.</p>
 <!---
 ![](https://komarev.com/ghpvc/?username=asabeneh&color=green)
 --->